What Is Digital Scrapbooking? A Beginner’s Guide | aA

 What You Need to Start Digital Scrapbooking

-Less than you'd think.
-A computer, some software, and digital supplies.
-Most people already have the photos — which is the whole point.
+Less than you’d think.
+Essentially, you need a computer, some software, and digital supplies.
+Fortunately, most people already have the photos, which is the whole point.

 The Hardware